Spin gauge theory, duality and fermion pairing: Introduction

 This is most easily seen from the point of view of gauge symmetries.
 Vector gauge transformations, which can be called the fundamental or defining symmetry of the gauge theory of two-form fields, generalize the gauge transformations of electromagnetism to $B \to B + {\rm d}\beta$\,, under which the field strength $H = {\rm d} B\,$ remains unchanged.
 But unlike the U(1) symmetry of ordinary gauge theory, this appears to have no representation as a local unitary transformation of fermions, and the interaction above does not remain invariant under this transformation.

 There is also a problem of nonlocality.
 Duality between $B$ and vector fields, for the example of the Abelian Higgs model, appears only through the field strength as $H = {}^*(A + {\rm d}\phi)\,.$ So one might be encouraged to try an interaction with fermions in the form $H\wedge {}^*j\,$ where $j$ could be either the usual fermionic current or the axial current.
 But this is also not correct.
 The reason is that the duality relation, between $B$ on one hand and $(A, \phi)$ on the other, is not local.
 Thus in presence of fermions, the actions obtained by replacing one set of fields with the other are not equivalent and do not lead to the same equations of motion.
-The nonlocality can be understood if we remember that higher form gauge fields is that extended objects rather than point particles are essential to their definition.
+The nonlocality can be understood if we remember that extended objects rather than point particles are essential to the definition of higher form gauge fields.
 For example, the two-form $B$ couples to worldsheets of strings rather than worldlines of particles, so one expects that the interaction between $B$ and fermionic fields representing point particles could involve nonlocality in some form.

 Such an interaction was proposed in~\cite{Choudhury:2015rua} between a two-form and a nonlocal pseudotensor current $J$ related to the curl of the fermion current

 where $J_{\psi}$ is the electron current, $m$ is a mass scale appropriate to the problem where this interaction might be relevant, and $G(x, y)$ is the Green function of the wave equation,